Yoav666s/dnd-wiki/collections/_adventures/machinations-at-harborside.md

 ---

 # Introduction
-This adventure is intended for one player and one DM, and it can start dynamically after a player is introduced to the Harborside Conspiracy.
+This adventure is intended for one player and one DM, and it can start dynamically after a player is introduced to [[the Harborside Conspiracy]].
 In a campaign with more than one PC, one can separate from the party and complete the adventure during downtime.

 ## Running the Adventure
 Machinations at Harborside is a short adventure intended for one character of 5th level.

+# Appendix A

+## The Harborside Conspiracy
+{% assign hc = site.lore | where: "index", "harborside-conspiracy" | first %}
+{% include page_content.html page=hc %}